zslavchev/Projects/README.md

 Here you will find some of the projects that i worked on and finished.

+In netlify links for projects.txt file you can check all of the apps live, links are within the file.

 As per the list goes, you can read a short summary of the project.

 #1 Currency Exchange Tracker